 Even if I weren't coping with grief, being on social media is unhealthy for so many other reasons.
 You're opening yourself up for criticism and unwarranted opinions every time you post.
 For example, when I shared the name of my newborn son recently, friends of friends — in other words, people I hardly knew — started asking where in the world we came up with it.
 I immediately deleted my post.
 But simply not sharing anymore isn't enough, because I'll inevitably compare myself to others.
 And someone else is always going to be thinner; have better hair, a better complexion, more money, a cleaner home, a bigger home, a better car, or a boat; lose the baby weight faster; be healthier, younger, less stressed, more grateful, or more mindful; and on and on.

 We are bombarded with enough opportunities to compare ourselves to others online, on TV, and in our everyday lives.
-Which is why I am committed to shutting off the ultimate "keeping up with the Joneses" influence in 2019.
+Which is why I am committed to shutting off the ultimate "keeping up with the Joneses" influence this year.
 It feels freeing to know I can focus on living my life in reality, which holds enough challenges.
 If I want to connect with people who live far away, there's always calling or texting.
 Anyone who needs to know what I'm up to can find me that way, and if we don't have one another's numbers, we probably didn't need to connect anyway.